ox-computing/solver-acceleration/README.md

 The main source code for the project; this contains the interface with IPOPT which has contains the source code as well as the kernel source code.

 ### [IPOPT Vitis Interface Library File](library_file_for_IPOPT)
-The compile folder for the library file which IPOPT as the interface with the Vitis Library Solver.
+The compile folder which creates a library file from the interface source code.
+This is used by IPOPT when running with the Vitis Library Solver.